Exploring Compositional Generalization (in COGS/ReCOGS_pos) by Transformers using Restricted Access Sequence Processing (RASP): Appendix

-In developing our RASP program\footnote{\begin{footnotesize}\href{https://github.com/willy-b/learning-rasp/blob/2be461ba83b7393fda4dc5a96ae600ac98478771/word-level-pos-tokens-recogs-style-decoder-loop.rasp\#L776}{https://github.com/willy-b/learning-rasp/blob/ 2be461ba83b7393fda4dc5a96ae600ac98478771/ word-level-pos-tokens-recogs-style-decoder-loop.rasp\#L776} \end{footnotesize} }, when we find the right index of a verb relation (like agent, theme, or recipient), we found it was necessary to skip any noun phrases preceded by a preposition ("in", "on", "beside")\footnote{RASP code in "Appendix: RASP for relation right index ignoring attractor 'pp np'" (\ref{RASP_for_relation_right_index_ignoring_attractor_pp_np})}.\footnote{\begin{footnotesize}Otherwise, when modifying a simple sentence like "The cake burned" with a preposition to "The cake on the plate burned" we would switch the theme from the cake to the plate by accident.
+In developing our RASP program\footnote{\begin{footnotesize}\href{https://github.com/willy-b/RASP-for-COGS}{https://github.com/willy-b/RASP-for-COGS} (COGS) and \href{https://github.com/willy-b/learning-rasp}{https://github.com/willy-b/learning-rasp} (ReCOGS)\end{footnotesize}}, when we find the right index of a verb relation (like agent, theme, or recipient), on the center embedded pp training examples we found it was necessary to skip any noun phrases preceded by a preposition ("in", "on", "beside")\footnote{RASP code in "Appendix: RASP for relation right index ignoring attractor 'pp np'" (\ref{RASP_for_relation_right_index_ignoring_attractor_pp_np})}.\footnote{\begin{footnotesize} For example, when masking the center-embedded pp ("on a tree") in COGS/ReCOGS training sentence “Isabella forwarded a box on a tree to Emma" transforming the sentence to “Isabella forwarded a box \_ to Emma” allows us to have noun-verb relationships extracted the same as other non-pp modified v\_dat\_p1 examples in Tables \ref{RASP-model-flat-patterns-after-masking-to-nv-relationships-table} , \ref{specific-grammar-pattern-examples-mapped-to-part-of-speech-and-cogs-in-distribution-training-examples} by simply mapping the 3 nouns (Isabella, box, Emma) to agent, theme, recipient in order (same for all v\_dat\_p1).
+It turns out, this resolves the obj-pp-to-subj-pp problem as well, as otherwise, when modifying a simple sentence like "The cake burned" with a preposition to "The cake on the plate burned" we would switch the theme from the cake to the plate by accident.
 This cake example is the infamous obj pp to subj pp example, where training a Transformer successfully to represent the semantics of sentences like "John ate the cake on the plate" leads to a model that won't immediately generalize to being able to represent the meaning of "The cake on the plate burned" in logical form.
-In writing our RASP program this was observed as nothing to do with subjects or objects but just modifying noun phrases to the left of the part of speech (say a verb) they have a relationship with, instead of on the right side.
+In writing our RASP program this was observed as nothing to do with subjects or objects but just modifying noun phrases to the left of the part of speech (say a verb) they have a relationship with, instead of on the right side (center vs tail embedded pp).
 For example, this also occurs in v\_dat\_p2 sentences like "Emma gave a friend a cookie" (agent, recipient, theme nps).
 It is obvious that modification of the theme with prepositional phrases is not going to disrupt parsing the sentence: "Emma gave a friend a cookie (modification modification ...)", whereas modifying the recipient, on the left, due to the asymmetry of prepositional phrases adding to the right, disrupts the sentence, rendering it unreadable in the limit of too many pps: